Skip to main content

 WHAT IS THE PLAN FOR ORANGE COUNTY?

-The existing Wekiwa and Rock Springs Basin Management Action Plan (Wekiwa BMAP) requires that, within the Priority Focus Area (PFA), lots less than one acre with conventional septic systems need to connect to sewer or upgrade to enhanced nitrogen-reducing septic systems.
+The existing Wekiwa and Rock Springs Basin Management Action Plan (Wekiwa BMAP) requires that, within the Priority Focus Area (PFA), lots less than one acre with conventional septic systems connect to sewer or upgrade to enhanced nitrogen-reducing septic systems.
+This requirement is effective for new development, and upgrades of existing systems that are not planned for sewer will be enforced at a future date to be determined by the State.

-Orange County is proposing within the Priority Vulnerability Areas (PVAs) identified in the Groundwater Vulnerability Study:
+Orange County is proposing within the Orange County Priority Vulnerability Areas (PVAs) identified in the Groundwater Vulnerability Study:

 • Increase sewer connection requirements

-• Any variances for 150’ setback from water bodies require 80% nitrogen reducing systems
+• Any variances for 150’ setback from water bodies require enhanced minimum 65% nitrogen reducing systems

 Septic Upgrade Incentive Rebates: Are You Eligible?